Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Numerical results and discussion

-take part in the average energy $\bar{E}$.
-Therefore, further enhancement of $\bar{E}$ with temperature is not that much possible, which yields a reduction of $C_v$.
-Eventually, when the temperature is reasonably high, the average energy is almost constant, and under that condition, the specific heat becomes vanishingly small.
-Since the LRH helix has energy levels at higher energies compared to the SRH one, that is followed by comparing the ADOS spectra given in Fig.~\ref{dosvg0}, in the high-temperature limit the rate of change of $\bar{E}$ with temperature for the LRH helix is higher than the other one, and hence, higher $C_v$ is obtained (for better viewing, see inset (i) of Fig.~\ref{cvt}).
+As the temperature rises, the likelihood of occupation in higher energy levels gradually increases, causing all energy levels to contribute to the average energy $\bar{E}$.
+Hence, achieving a further enhancement of $\bar{E}$ with temperature becomes less feasible.
+This results in a reduction of $C_v$.
+Eventually, when the temperature is reasonably high, the average energy almost stabilizes, and under that condition, the specific heat approaches to insignificantly small values.
+Since the LRH helix exhibits energy levels at higher energies compared to the SRH helix (followed by comparing the DOS spectra given in Fig.~\ref{dosvg0}), in the high-temperature limit, the rate of change of $\bar{E}$ with temperature for the LRH helix surpasses that of the SRH helix.
+Hence, a higher $C_v$ is attained.
+For a clearer representation, we refer to inset (i) of Fig.~\ref{cvt}.

-From Fig.~\ref{cvt}, another interesting feature is noticed at extremely low-temperature limit (viz, when the temperature of the system is almost close to zero).
-The specific heat for the LRH helix is higher than the SRH one on a too narrow temperature range (see inset (ii) of Fig.~\ref{cvt}).
-This is solely due to the highly packed energy levels of the LRH helix around $E=0$ within the range of $K_BT$ (Fig.~\ref{dosvg0}(b)), whereas for the SRH helix no such behavior is available (Fig.~\ref{dosvg0}(a)).
+In Fig.~\ref{cvt}, an additional intriguing feature becomes apparent at the extremely low-temperature limit, specifically when the system's temperature approaches nearly zero.
+The specific heat of the LRH helix surpasses that of the SRH helix within a very limited temperature range (see inset (ii) of Fig.~\ref{cvt}).
+This is solely due to the highly packed energy levels of the LRH helix around $\mu$ within the $K_BT$ range (Fig.~\ref{dosvg0}(b)), whereas for the SRH helix no such behavior is available (Fig.~\ref{dosvg0}(a)).